dsa-ferreira/PokemonCatcher/README.md

 To run the program use the following command in the project folder:
 	"java Main"

+TESTING

+In the tests folder, there is a single file called Tests that has some JUnit tests I used to check the consistency of the algorithm.

 ALTERNATIVE SOLUTIONS

 I have implemented two different solutions.
 The Main class is running the first and simpler one.